 Seventy-five percent of brain growth and 85% of intellect, personality and social skills develop before age 5—in the first 2,000 days of life—so it is imperative that we invest in our youngest children long before they enter school.
-The Schuyler Center works to educate communities and elected officials about the value of access to high-quality early care and learning.
+The Schuyler Center works to educate communities and elected officials about the value of access to: high quality prenatal and postpartum supports and services for families with young children, including maternal, infant and early childhood home visiting; and high-quality early care and learning.
 The achievement gap appears long before children reach Kindergarten.
 It can become evident as early as age 9 months.
-Researchers at the National Academy of Sciences find that “Striking disparities in what children know and can do are evident well before they enter Kindergarten.
-These differences are strongly associated with social and economic circumstances, and they are predictive of subsequent academic performance.”

 - Assure the availability of high-quality child care for low-income families.